umanghome/prettier-plugin-svelte-v2/README.md

-# Prettier for Svelte components
+# Prettier for Svelte v2 (strictly v2) components

 Format your svelte components using prettier.

+## Why the Fork

+This repo is forked from [UnwrittenFun/prettier-plugin-svelte](https://github.com/UnwrittenFun/prettier-plugin-svelte).
+The point in the original repo where v2 support was dropped has bugs which were fixed _after_ the support was dropped, so there doesn't exist any prettier plugin to properly format Svelte v2 code at the time of this writing.

 ## Features